Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Introduction

 Similarly, for 0-cycles of degree $n$, we can define: \begin{enumerate} \item\emph{ The Brauer--Manin obstruction is the only obstruction to the Hasse principle for 0-cycles of degree $n$ (abbreviated $\text{HPBM0cyc}^{n}$)}, see Definition~\ref{Definition:HPBM0cyc}. \item \emph{The Brauer--Manin obstruction is the only obstruction to the weak approximation for 0-cycles of degree $n$ (abbreviated $\text{WABM0cyc}^{n}$)}, see Definition~\ref{Definition:WABM0cyc}. \end{enumerate}

-The first author showed in \cite{Lia13} that for a rationally connected variety $X$ over a number field $k$, if for all finite field extension $L/k$, the HPBMrp (resp.\ WABMrp) hold for $X_{L}$, then $X$ satisfies $\text{HPBM0cyc}^{1}$(resp.\ $\text{WABM0cyc}^{1}$).
-This conclusion has also been established for K3 surfaces Evis Ieronymou in \cite{Ier21}, and a similar result is obtained for Kummer varieties by Francesca Balestrieri and Rachel Newton in \cite{BN21}.
+The first author showed in \cite{Lia13} that for rationally connected varieties $X$ defined over a number field $k$, if for every finite field extension $L/k$, the HPBMrp (resp.\ WABMrp) holds for $X_{L}$, then $X$ satisfies $\text{HPBM0cyc}^{1}$(resp.\ $\text{WABM0cyc}^{1}$).
+Such conclusions have also been established with similar method for K3 surfaces by Evis Ieronymou in \cite{Ier21}, and for Kummer varieties by Francesca Balestrieri and Rachel Newton in \cite{BN21}.

-In a different direction, Sheng Chen and Ziyang Zhang \cite{CZ24} proves that the WABM for rational points of suitable field extensions of a rationally connected variety $X$ implies the WABM for rational points of the smooth projective models of $\operatorname{Sym}^{n}_{X/k}$ for every $n$.
+In a different direction, Sheng Chen and Ziyang Zhang proved in \cite[Theorem 1.3]{CZ24} that the WABMrp for a rationally connected variety $X$ after suitable field extensions implies the WABMrp for smooth projective models of $\operatorname{Sym}^{n}_{X}$ for all $n$.
+It is a bit surprising that their argument by fibration method does not give any information about the Brauer group of the symmetric product.

-As we all know, the rational points on $\operatorname{Sym}^{n}_{X/k}$—the $n$-th symmetric product of a smooth quasi‑projective geometrically integral variety $X$ over a perfect field $k$—is corresponding to the effective 0‑cycles of degree $n$ on $X$.

-It is therefore natural to ask the following question: \begin{question} Is there any relation between the Brauer--Manin obstructions for the rational points on $\Sym_{X/k}^{n}$ and the Brauer--Manin obstructions for the 0-cycles on $X$? \end{question}
+As rational points on the $n$-fold symmetric product $\operatorname{Sym}^{n}_{X}$ of $X$ corresponds bijectively to effective 0‑cycles of degree $n$ on $X$, it is therefore natural to ask: \begin{question*} Is there any relation between the Brauer--Manin obstruction for rational points on $\Sym_{X}^{n}$ and the Brauer--Manin obstruction for the 0-cycles on $X$? \end{question*}

-In this article, we will focus on a special kind of smooth projective and geometrically integral variety $X$ over a number field $k$, such that $\Pic(X_{\overline{k}})$ is a torsion free abelian group.
-We will first study the unramified Brauer group of the $\Sym_{X/k}^{n}$.
-Then we will get our first result: \begin{thmA}[Theorem~\ref{theorem}] Let \(X\) be a smooth, projective, geometrically integral variety over a number field $k$ such that \(\Pic(X_{\overline{k}})\) is a torsion‑free abelian group.
-Then there is an isomorphism
+In order to answer to the Question, we study the unramified Brauer group of the symmetric product $\Sym_{X}^{n}$ and obtain our main result. \begin{thmA}[Theorem~\ref{theorem}] Let \(X\) be a smooth, projective, geometrically integral variety defined over a number field $k$ such that \(\Pic(X_{\overline{k}})\) is torsion‑free.
+Then there is an isomorphism of abelian groups

-\end{thmA} Especially, the rationally connected varieties, K3 surfaces and Kummer varieties and any finite product of them are all satisfied the conditions in the theorem above.

-We denote by $Z_{0}^{n,\mathrm{sep},\mathrm{eff}}(X)$ the set of effective separable 0-cycles of degree $n$ on $X$.
-We similarly define the Brauer--Manin obstructions for this special kind of 0-cycles, see Section \ref{Section:Notation}.
-And we have the following theorem:
+\end{thmA} As an arithmetic application, partially answering to the Question, we relate the Brauer--Manin obstruction for 0-cycles on $X$ with that for rational points on symmetric products.